 The young person may currently be looking for the ‘next step’ from foster care or a residential Children’s Home.
 All referrals come via the local authorities Children’s Services and we always meet with each young person to assist us with matching them to the right Host and household, which should be a furnished bedroom in a domestic house with use of WC, bathing, cooking and laundry facilities.

 A Heart and Home Host should be resident full time in the property but pursue their own lifestyle, including daily routine, work and holidays.
-We need hosts to provide a home-like environment and domestic routine consistent with the young person engaging in education, employment or training, and encourage the developing their independence.
+We need Hosts to provide a home-like environment and domestic routine consistent with the young person engaging in education, employment or training, and to encourage them with developing their independence.

 The Heart and Home team, including Managers, Placement Coordinators and Support Workers, manage, develop and oversee the service.
 They meet with the Host and young person regularly to provide training, advice, guidance and support.